mkdir: Making a New Directory in Linux

 Syntax of the mkdir Command

-The basic syntax of the mkdir command is simple and straightforward.
+The basic syntax of the mkdir command is simple.
 To create a new directory using the mkdir command, simply type the following command in your terminal:

 mkdir directory_name